Kids-Music Study-and-Learn Kids-Games Ducksters-Kids-Site Kids-Movies Fun-kids

 Geographical Coordinates: 10 00 S, 76 00 W

-World Region: South America
+World Region or Continent: South America

 General Terrain: western coastal plain (costa), high and rugged Andes in center (sierra), eastern lowland jungle of Amazon Basin (selva)